LiaPlayground/Symposium-on-International-Teaching-2021/README.md

                              --{{2}}--
-And if you combine an image with audio, then this can be used as an marker for videos.
+And if you combine an image with audio, then this can be used as a marker for videos.

                               {{2-4}}